OneKey-Network/addressability-framework/Integration-guides/OneKey-Integration-Guide.md

 Pick a subdomain name for each website’s registrable domain (e.g. `www.example-website.com` => `client-node.example-website.com`).

-⚠️ the TLD+1 (registrable domain) must be the same as the Website (ex: `www.example-website.com` and `some-sub-site.example-website.com` must use a Client Node on a subdomain of `.example-website.com`).
+⚠️ the TLD+1 (registrable domain) must be the same as the Website (ex: `www.example-website.com` and `some-sub-site.example-website.com` must use a Client Node on a subdomain of `.example-website.com`), but it must be **different** from the Website (otherwise the `origin` HTTP header will not be sent by the browser)

 If the Client Node partner gave you IP addresses, then create A/AAAA DNS records in your DNS zone: